abelljs/abell-starter-minima/content/getting-started-with-abell/index.md

   Create and Deploy Blog to Netlify <img style="position: relative; top: 5px;left: 3px;" alt="netlify logo" width="20" src="./assets/netlify.svg">
 </a>

 This will create a new project in your GitHub and will deploy it to Netlify.
-Later you can make changes in the blog by editing files in your new project.
+Later you can make changes in the blog by editing files in your new GitHub project.

 *or*